 But Another Left Handed Person Told Me He Plays Right Handed

-This person is most likely not a true left handed guitar player or has accepted some poor advice.
+This person is most likely not a natural left handed guitar player, or has accepted some poor advice.
 As I mentioned above, different people do things different ways depending on how their brain is wired.
 For example I write with my left hand and play guitar that way too, but I use scissors with my right hand and shoot a bow that way also.
 Just because someone writes with their left hand doesn’t automatically mean they are predisposed to playing guitar left handed as well.

 The Guy In Guitar Center Told Me Just To Learn Righty